Jill Biden says inauguration outfits ‘were a voice for me’ as she donates them to Smithsonian

 “I look forward to adding some menswear to this gallery in the future,” Biden said to applause.

 Biden’s inaugural fashions include a blue wool tweed dress and matching overcoat designed by Markarian’s Alexandra O’Neill that she wore to the Jan.
-20, 2021 swearing-in ceremony and an ivory silk wool dress with an embroidered cashmere coat by designer Gabriela Hearst from the evening inauguration events.
+20, 2021, swearing-in ceremony, and an ivory silk and wool dress with an embroidered cashmere coat by designer Gabriela Hearst from the evening inauguration events.

 In a sign of the times, two matching face masks that Biden wore — as the inauguration was held amid the COVID-19 pandemic — were also donated to the museum.